 United Arab Emirates Dirham

 El dirham It is the currency used by the United Arab Emirates.
-Its symbol is DH o dhsRenowned for its stability, the dirham is pegged to the US dollar, giving it extra protection against major market fluctuations.
-The United Arab Emirates, one of the world's largest oil producers, has based much of its economy on oil, keeping demand for its currency at constant levels.
+Its symbol is DH o dhsRenowned for its stability, the dirham is pegged to the US dollar, providing extra protection against large market fluctuations.
+The United Arab Emirates, one of the world’s largest oil producers, has based much of its economy on this resource, which keeps demand for its currency steady.
+Tourism and major infrastructure projects, such as those developed in Dubai, have also contributed to the dirham’s value.
+The country’s financial policies ensure a stable economic environment, attracting investors from around the world.

 Canadian dollar